 I do not allow my past to define.
 Let me say that again, my past WILL NOT define me.
-Yes, shitty things have happened to me in my life, but I knew I deserved more (despite what I was told).
-My body, mind and spirit reminded me (daily) of my tenderness.
-I felt broken, angry and depressed, still I longed to be happy.
+Yes, shitty things have happened to me in life, but I decided not to live there.
+My body, mind and spirit reminded me (daily) that my bliss was not there.
 So, I did something about it—I committed to living my life out loud.
-“Living out loud” means, loving and respecting yourself, and more importantly your journey (for good or not so good).
+“Living out loud” means, loving and respecting my self, and more importantly my journey.
+It means living by design.

 I love every facet of me, regardless of who doesn’t.

-I made the decision to live and love me.
+I made the decision to live and love for me.
 Not because I needed to impress someone or wanted to be liked.
-My journey, no longer was about being the smartest, it became a path of allowing myself to make mistakes, and being okay with them.
-I learned to stand alone with my reflection and honor myself, no matter how big or hideous I saw myself.
-I loved on me.
-I remained gracious with Christy until I could confidently say, I am somebody.
-For the first time in my life I can honestly say I feel free.
+My journey, no longer was about being the smartest, it became a path of allowing myself to make mistakes, and being okay with it.
+I learned to stand alone with my reflection and honor myself, no matter how I saw myself, I loved on me.
+I remained gracious with myself until I could confidently say, I am somebody.